What Does Transparency and Anti-Corruption Mean in an AI-Driven World?

-We are currently working on the programme for Transparency School 2025.
-Thus, we encourage you to revisit this page for the most up-to-date information.
+We are currently working on the programme, hence we encourage you to revisit this page for the most up-to-date information.
+In addition, please find more information about the previous editions of the School below.

 In addition, please find more information on the previous editions of the Transparency School here: 2024 | 2023 | 2022 | 2021| 2020 | 2019 | 201820172016 | 2015 | 2014 | 2013 and the course material below.